Trusted by Florida Homeowners

 Common Questions About Selling a Rental Property with Bad Tenants in Florida

-Can I sell a rental property with tenants still living in it?
+Can I sell a rental property with tenants still living in it in Florida?

 Yes.
-In many cases, you can sell a property with tenants in place, depending on the situation and buyer.
+You can sell a rental property in Florida with tenants in place, although the process may vary depending on the situation and buyer.

-Do I have to evict the tenant before selling?
+Do I have to evict a tenant before selling my Florida property?

 What happens if the tenant is not paying rent?

-This is a common situation.
-Some landlords choose to sell instead of continuing through the eviction process.
+This is a common issue.
+Some Florida landlords choose to sell the property instead of continuing through the eviction process.

-Will I need to make repairs before selling?
+Will I need to make repairs before selling a rental property in Florida?

 No. You can sell the property as-is, even if there is damage or deferred maintenance.